oroinc/documentation/user_guide/system_config.rst

 Configuration Settings
 ======================

-Use the Configuration settings to define options to be applied to the OroCRM instance.
+Use the Configuration settings to define options to be applied to the whole OroCRM instance.

 Open the OroCRM instance and go to *"System → Configuration"*.